What could be causing my heel pain?

 - Osteomyelitis – infection of the bone or bone marrow

 - Peripheral neuropathy – often associated with diabetes, nerves outside of the brain and spinal cord become damaged, causing pain and numbness

 - Rheumatoid arthritis – chronic, progressive and disabling auto-immune disease condition that causes inflammation and pain

 When heel pain is present, it is important to determine the cause as quickly and accurately as possible so that a treatment plan can be developed and put in place.
 The best course of action is to consult with your podiatrist.
 According to the APMA, “69% of American heel pain sufferers seek out information regarding their condition, but only 17% do so from podiatrists.
 The Internet (25%), doctors other than podiatrists (25%), friends and family (25%) are more commonly consulted.”
 It is not surprising that, for most of these people, their problems may continue to escalate.

 The good news is that heel pain can be conservatively treated with good results.
 When treating heel pain, it is essential to first identify the source of your pain.
 At Country Foot Care we use state-of-the-art diagnostic services.
 These include digital x-ray imaging, diagnostic ultrasound studies, fluoroscopy, as well as in-house vascular diagnostics, including PADNET Doppler, ABI, and CVI Venous studies.

 At Country Foot Care, we combine technology with years of foot care experience to help you understand both the condition that is giving you problems and the holistic treatment we recommend.
 Not only do we offer individualized treatment plans and personal attention in a state-of-the-art facility, but we also have an extensive medical shoe store at each location where you can find shoes designed for diabetics.

-To schedule an appointment at any of our three Country Foot Care locations, Mineola, Patchogue or Williston Park, please use our online form by clicking here.
+To schedule an appointment at one of our Country Foot Care locations, Mineola or Williston Park, please use our online form by clicking here.